Secret Ingredient Italian Meatballs

 Make them gluten-free.
 Use store-bought gluten-free breadcrumbs to make this recipe GF-friendly, or make your own with our homemade breadcrumbs recipe and use your favorite gluten-free bread!

 The best lean percentage for meatballs – For this recipe, I highly recommend using beef that has 80-90% leanness in the meat.
 If the meat is too lean – meaning it has less fat (typically above 90%) – it won’t have enough fat to help tenderize the meatballs.
-I personally use a ratio of 85% lean and 15% fat for reference.
+I use a ratio of 85% lean and 15% fat for reference.

 How to Freeze Meatballs